lxchurbakov/noalias/readme.md

 ## Cleanup

 Want to remove aliases?
 Just do `npx noalias cleanup` and it will remove everything that was created.
 Alternatively you can purge your node_modules folder and aliases will be removed as well.

+## Finally

+Soooo, the project failed.
+Apparently `rm -rf` follows symlinks so your actual code might get wiped during `npm install` which is something we don't want.
+I failed to find a workaround so I abandon the project.